-If the challenger accepts, then the competitors select a time to play, if not immediately.
 The competitors may agree to have one or the other host, or they may have someone else host their match.
 It is considered rude to complain of lag during a match.
 You are supposed to agree on the host before a match, not during one!

 When the match is over, one of the participants of the challenging team enters the results into the JDC database using the add match page.
 All matches require a screenshot of the final score to be uploaded with them.

 The other player(s) then need to verify the match.
 Players that have already verified a game will show a tick next to their name on the verification page.
 Once at least one player of both teams has verified, the match will be fully verified within 24 hours; or immediately once all players have verified.

 Matches must be added IMMEDIATELY after they have concluded.
 Don't wait and add a bunch of matches together at a later time, it looks like cheating.
 The administrators WILL delete matches which look in any way suspicious.

 You are not allowed to play the same person over and over or otherwise farm low-effort matches.
 If you play a large amount of matches against the same person over a short period of time, play with an absurdly low score limit, or otherwise try to game the system, expect your matches to be deleted.